mu-dawood/my_fatoorah/README.md

 ### Notes

 - Before version 2.6.7 we handeled test version if you pass token as null
-- But we may fatoorah changed thier demo information many times so you have to  pass them in MyfatoorahRequest you have to pass url of the test version `https://apitest.myfatoorah.com` and token of test version
+- But  may  my fatoorah changed their demo information many times so you have to  pass them in MyfatoorahRequest you have to pass url of the test version `https://apitest.myfatoorah.com` and token of test version
 - you can find demo information here https://myfatoorah.readme.io/docs/demo-information
+- after version 3.0.2 you can use `MyfatoorahRequest.test` or `MyfatoorahRequest.live`